Why did the Board of the Society propose these changes?

 What are the benefits of transferring the assets to a new charity?

-• The charity will be legally obliged to use its assets for charitable purposes.
-Currently, the Society’s purposes are more broadly defined; those assets could be used for other purposes and the use of the dividend income for charitable purposes is subject to an annual vote of members.
+• The charity is legally obliged to use its assets for charitable purposes.
+The Society’s purposes are more broadly defined; and those assets could have been used for other purposes and the use of the dividend income for charitable purposes was subject to an annual vote of members.

 • There are tax benefits that registered charities have which don’t apply to the Society.
-As a result it is anticipated that the charity could sell the shares the Society holds in OSB GROUP PLC without incurring, or being able to recover, capital gains tax.
+As a result it is anticipated that the charity can sell the shares the Society holds in OSB GROUP PLC without incurring, or being able to recover, capital gains tax.
 The directors of the new charitable foundation may choose to do this to diversify its investment.

 • The new charitable foundation will be simpler with lower administrative costs.
 For example, it will not be required to hold an annual general meeting of members.